bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ### Get the list of available Gradlew tasks in your project

 To get the basic task list, call `gradlew tasks` in your Android app's directory.
-When running `gradlew tasks`, you'll get a list of available `gradle tasks` in this format:
+When running `gradlew tasks`, you'll get a list of **available and most frequently** used `gradle tasks` in this format:

     $ ./gradlew tasks